Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation: Related Work

-\section{Related work}
+\section{Related Work}

-\paragraph{Attention-based Methods to Improve Fidelity.} Text-to-image generation with diffusion models faces challenges in ensuring fidelity to the input prompt.
-One recurring issue involves entangled features in cross-attention maps.
-When multiple adjectives or closely related concepts (co-hyponyms) are present in the prompt, the model might struggle to differentiate their influence on specific image regions.
-This can lead to blurry or inconsistent visual representations \cite{tang2022daam}.

-Researchers have explored various attention-based methods to address these issues: Methods like ComposableDiffusion \cite{liu2022compositional} allow users to control concept combinations through conjunction and negation operators.
-Similarly, StructureDiffusion \cite{feng2023structureDiffusion} segments prompts into noun phrases, facilitating a more targeted distribution of attention for distinct objects.
-Recent work by Wu et al. \cite{wu2023harnessing} incorporates a layout predictor to enhance spatial layout generation based on attention control.

-Our work connects with recent developments in high-fidelity text-to-image diffusion models~\cite{chefer2023attend, li2023divide, agarwal2023star} by sharing a common feature: all these models utilize attention maps to enhance the image generation process's fidelity.
-Techniques like A-Star \cite{agarwal2023star} and region-specific feature accumulation in DenseDiffusion \cite{kim2023dense} aim to refine attention during the image generation process.
-Chefer et al. \cite{chefer2023attend} addresses neglected tokens in prompts to improve fidelity, while Li et al. \cite{li2023divide} propose separate objective functions to tackle missing objects and incorrect attribute binding issues.
-Whereas these approaches address the challenges of attention overlap and attribute binding within a single diffusion model, facilitating the placement of objects and attributes described in a single text prompt, our approach navigates these issues within the context of LoRA models.
-A recent work CONFORM \cite{meral2023conform} addresses attention overlap and attribute binding problems using a contrastive approach on a single diffusion model.
-Our method deals with the complex task of resolving attention overlap and attribute binding across multiple Stable Diffusion models (LoRAs), each specifically fine-tuned to represent a distinct object or attribute.
-Furthermore, while CONFORM does not employ masks to correct the attention maps, our methodology incorporates masks generated at test time.
-This addition aids in further disentangling LoRA models, allowing for a more effective resolution of attention map and attribute binding problems.
+\textbf{Attention-based Methods for Improved Fidelity} Text-to-image diffusion models often struggle with fidelity to input prompts, particularly when dealing with complex prompts containing multiple concepts \cite{tang2022daam}.
+Recent advancements in high-fidelity text-to-image diffusion models ~\cite{chefer2023attend, li2023divide, agarwal2023star} share our approach of utilizing attention maps to enhance image generation fidelity.
+A-Star~\cite{agarwal2023star} and DenseDiffusion~\cite{kim2023dense} refine attention during the image generation process.~\cite{chefer2023attend} address neglected tokens in prompts, while~\cite{li2023divide} propose separate objective functions for missing objects and incorrect attribute binding issues. \cite{xie2023boxdiff} {and} \cite{phung2024grounded} {utilize bounding boxes additional constraint to limit the generation of multiple subjects in constrained areas.} While these methods tackle attention overlap and attribute binding within a single diffusion model, our approach uniquely addresses these issues across multiple LoRA models. \cite{meral2023conform} use a contrastive approach on a single diffusion model, whereas our technique resolves these challenges across multiple diffusion models (LoRAs), each fine-tuned for distinct objects or attributes.